 When you’ve got some time off and the itch to wade in a blue lagoon, charge a few waves in the Indian Ocean or monkey around with fellow primates, it’s Bali or bust!
 Located just east of Java, this Indonesian island offers the right mix of high-adrenaline action and low-tide laziness.
-To best prepare for the big trip, squeeze into your togs and spend a couple days lying completely flat, turning over occasionally and breaking for fruity drinks every few hours.
+To best prepare for the big trip, squeeze into your togs and spend a couple of days lying completely flat, turning over occasionally and breaking for fruity drinks every few hours.
 You’ve got this.

 You may leave home with 99 problems, but beach hotels in Bali ain’t one of them, which is kind of the point.
 As a resort island, Bali is home to loads of waterfront and hillside hotels, especially around the southern towns of North and South Kuta, as well as Denpasar and along the northern coastline.
 If you’re in the mood for a whirlwind tour, book Indonesia accommodation on other islands, too.

 The “B” in “Bali” stands for “beaches”—“budgie smugglers,” too, actually.
 On the northwest coast, the village of Pemuteran is a diver’s dream, with bright coral reefs and diverse marine life.
 If you’d rather meet creatures with cute smiles and opposable thumbs, skip the snorkelling and visit the Sacred Monkey Forest Sanctuary in Ubud.

 To stretch out on a pristine patch of sand, pick accommodation in Bali near Nusa Dua, southeast of Kuta, where the water is calm and crystal blue.
 While you’re in the southern region of the island, check the events at the Bali Convention Centre, where you can take in a traditional dance show or join a festival.